 The Plan commenced operations in 2002 and was fully reinsured in 2002 and 2003.
 Beginning in March 2003, the Plan began offering property coverage to its members.
 The Plan's net casualty exposure is associated with various casualty corridors beginning in 2004.
-The Plan's fiscal year ends on December 31 and the policy year ends on June 30.
+The Plan's fiscal year ends on December 31, and the policy year ends on June 30.
 Required contributions and investment income and unallocated expenses are reported on a fiscal year and include both lines of coverage.

-The re-estimated ceded losses and expenses increased significantly in the current year for policy year ended December 31, 2018.
-The increase is the result of unfavorable development as more information was received on open claims, resulting in an increase in reserves.
+The reestimated ceded losses and expenses decreased significantly in the current year for policy years ended December 31, 2018; December 31, 2017; and December 31, 2016.
+The decrease is the result of favorable development as more information was received on open claims, resulting in an decrease in reserves.
+Additionally, the reestimated ceded losses and expenses increased significantly in the current year for policy year ended December 31, 2019.
+The increase is the result of unfavorable development based on additional information that was received on open claims, resulting in an increase in reserves.